Brendon45/Software-Engineering/0x13_Webstack_monitoring/learning_outcomes.md

 - The number of bytes sent in response to the request.

 - Access logs are valuable for monitoring traffic patterns, diagnosing issues, analyzing user behavior, and auditing server activity.

+## What are error logs for a web server (such as Nginx)?

+- Error logs in a web server like Nginx record information about errors encountered during server operations.
+These logs typically include:

+1. Timestamp:

+- The date and time of the error.

+1. Error Level:

+- The severity level of the error (e.g., info, warning, error).

+2. Error Details:

+- Information about the error, including error messages, stack traces, or specific error codes.

+3. Request Details:

+- Contextual information about the request that triggered the error.